Course Number:

 Upon successful completion of this course, students will be able to:

-2. Provide safe and effective, developmentally and culturally appropriate care to patients with chronic illness.
+2. Identify and use safe, effective, developmental, and patient care preference interventions for patients with chronic illness.

-3. Develop and implement a patient-centered and family-oriented plan of care for a patient with a chronic illness that incorporates evidence-based intervention strategies, assessment data, child and family developmental considerations, and demonstrates a deep understanding of the patient’s perspective and illness experience within the framework of exacerbation, trajectory, and plateau.
+3. Develop, implement, and evaluate a patient-centered plan of care for a patient with a chronic illness that incorporates assessment data, patient care preference, evidence-based intervention strategies, patient developmental/cognitive considerations, and demonstrates a deep understanding of the patient’s perspective and illness experience within the framework of exacerbation, trajectory, and plateau.

-4. Apply ANA Code of Ethics and nursing values in the care of persons with a chronic illness or disability.
+4. Identify the ANA Code of Ethics and nursing values in the care of persons with a chronic illness.

-5. Identify roles and functions of members of the health care team in order to provide care for the chronically ill.
+5. Identify roles and functions of members of the health care team to provide care for the chronically ill.

-6. Use therapeutic communication skills in the development of therapeutic relationships with patients and families.
+6. Identify and utilize therapeutic communication skills in the development of therapeutic relationships with patients and their support system.

-7. Recognize potential legal and ethical issues related to patient autonomy across the lifespan in at risk populations.
+7. Recognize potential legal and ethical issues related to patient care across the lifespan.

 Suggested Outcome Assessment Strategies